MicrosoftDocs/Edge-Enterprise/edgeenterprise/edge-ie-mode-faq.md

 #### How to troubleshoot and fix

-The general strategy is to duplicate the same settings that worked with Internet Explorer 11 for a specific site in our IE mode site list entry.
+The general strategy is to duplicate the same settings that worked with Internet Explorer 11 for a specific site in our IE mode site list.
 Use the F12 Developer Toolbar's "Emulation" tab in IE 11, shown in the next screenshot to investigate the scenario you want to fix.
 To open the Developer toolbar, press the F12 key and then select **Open DevTools**.

 ![Emulation tab on DevTools view](./media/edge-ie-mode-faq/edge-ie-mode-emulation-tab.png)